Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/03-integrations/agentic-frameworks/strands-agents/README.md

 | Example complexity  | Easy                                                                 |
 | SDK used            | Amazon BedrockAgentCore Python SDK                                           |

-These example demonstrate how to integrate a Strands agents with AWS Bedrock AgentCore, enabling you to deploy your agent as a managed service.
+These example demonstrate how to integrate a Strands agents with Amazon Bedrock AgentCore, enabling you to deploy your agent as a managed service.
 You can use the `agentcore` CLI to configure and launch these agents.

 ## Prerequisites

 - Python 3.10+
 - [uv](https://github.com/astral-sh/uv) - Fast Python package installer and resolver
-- AWS account with Bedrock Agentcore access
+- AWS account with Amazon Bedrock Agentcore access

 ## Setup Instructions